BeyondQuality/beyondquality/research/public_speaking.md

 Marko Rytkonen: Know your audience, talk for them (e.g. talking for leadership is different to testers/developers).

+Emna Ayadi: Know your audience and make it simple for beginners

  ### 6. Keep the rythm
 Attila Fekete: A strong talk has a clear rhythm: a powerful start, a solid middle, and a memorable finish.
 Remember, people often judge a presentation less by its content and more by how it made them feel.
 They want something relatable, something that sticks.
 Your job is to capture their attention — and keep it until the very last word.

 Anupam Krishnamurthy: I try and get my audience to pay attention with a hook... situation, complication, solution.